Multimodal Continual Learning with MLLMs from Multi-scenario Perspectives: Experiments

 \textbf{Comparison methods.}\quad The proposed approach is compared with six established continual learning methods, which consist of two rehearsal-free approaches: EWC~\cite{ewc} and Tailor~\cite{tailor}, and four rehearsal-based approaches: ER~\cite{er}, PODNet~\cite{podnet}, VQACL~\cite{vqacl}, and QUAD~\cite{quad}.
-Rehearsal-based methods are capable of storing up to 1000 images and their associated annotations.
-In particular, QUAD retains all the questions without storing images from old tasks.
-Details about these methods are provided in the supplementary materials.
 Furthermore, we compare the theoretical performance bounds in continual learning: the lower bound (Finetune), and the upper bound (Joint).
-Finetune trains the model using only current task data, whereas Joint retrains the model with all data from all seen tasks.
 We also report the results of zero-shot to demonstrate the necessity of fine-tuning.

-\textbf{Implementation details.}\quad To ensure a fair comparison, all methods are trained using the same foundation model.
-Given that the QwenVL series models are capable of handling complex visual tasks, including visual grounding tasks, we selected Qwen2.5VL as the foundation model.
-To facilitate deployment on mobile platforms, we use Qwen2.5VL-3B in our experiments.
-Following its technical report, we utilize the AdamW optimizer with an initial learning rate of $10^{-5}$.
-A warm-up stage is added in each training phase to increase the learning rate to 0.03, and then it is decreased to 0 with a cosine annealing scheduler.
+\textbf{Implementation details.}\quad To facilitate deployment on mobile platforms, we use Qwen2.5VL-3B in our experiments.
+We utilize the AdamW optimizer with an initial learning rate of $10^{-5}$.
 The batch size is set to 64 and is allocated to 8 Nvidia H200 GPUs.
 For each method, the model is trained for 20 epochs in the initial task and 10 epochs in each subsequent task.